“My parents gave so much to me, and I wanted to give to help others in the future.”

 Brett started to give back to the Department of Physics and Astronomy as a gesture of appreciation for the role Van Allen played in his education and career.
 “I always remembered what Dr. Van Allen said, ‘If it happens, there’s a reason for it.
 Hence, nothing need be a mystery,’” says Brett.
 “The University of Iowa and professors like Van Allen gave me everything—whether it was a level of intellectual confidence or the fundamental tools to succeed.”

 But, Van Allen wasn’t the only influencer in Brett’s professional life.
 Brett’s parents did not attend college, but they regarded a college education as extremely significant and supported him while he finished his undergraduate degree, which took seven years to complete.
-In 2009, Brett created the Guy D. and Betty J. Williams Scholarship, an award named for his parents that supports Department of Physics and Astronomy students in the UI Honors Program.
+In 2009, Brett created the Guy D. and Betty J. Williams Scholarship, an award named for his parents that supports Department of Physics and Astronomy students and engineering students in the UI Honors Program.

 “My parents gave so much to me, and I wanted to give to help others in the future,” says Brett.